Yongsan Station

+I'park Mall in Yongsan

 In 2004, a major cinema opened adjacent to the station.
 In August 2006, the whole station building was made into a large department store, called I'Park Mall.
 The building now includes the railway station, subway station, the CGV cinema and several restaurants and shops, as well as housing the first building of the Yongsan Electronics Market.
 There is a bridge connecting I'Park Mall and the Yongsan Electronics Market.
 On floors B-1 and B-2 there is a very large E-Mart store along with a food court and a Burger King restaurant.

-In the higher floors some of the restaurants include: Uno Chicago Grill, KFC, Lotteria, California Pizza Kitchen, Pizza Hut, and many Korean and Japanese restaurants.
+In the higher floors some of the restaurants include: KFC, Lotteria, Outback Steakhouse and many Korean and Japanese restaurants.
 Other outlets, such as Starbucks, Dunkin' Donuts, and Baskin Robbins, are also available.
 A duty-free store operated by HDC Shilla opened its doors in 2016, and the entire I'Park Mall underwent a major expansion in 2017.